We’ll Install Your Raised Garden Bed &

 How Often Do I Need to Water the Garden?

 The garden typically needs to be watered every day during the growing season.
 We do our best to teach you how to judge the moisture level in your garden and adjust your irrigation as needed.
-We also send emails throughout the season with suggested irrigation times (typically about 10-20 minutes per day depending on the weather).
+We also send emails throughout the season with suggested irrigation times (typically about 5-15 minutes per day depending on the weather).
+You can always use a digital moisture meter to help determine irrigation requirements.

 Do the Gardens Use A Lot of Water?